Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 If the research hypothesis is confirmed, we think that a high success rate in detecting targeted attack attempts can be achieved with sufficient diverse datasets and model refinement through simulated attacks.
 [Bittensor](https://bittensor.com/) in the Polkadot ecosystem could be a promising candidate for implementing the ML models.

 > Our objective is also to establish a bug bounty program that encourages security researchers to conduct targeted attacks on our system.
 By doing so, we think that we will enhance the accuracy and effectiveness of the model while also assisting developers in enhancing the framework's security.
 > The way the display circuit is configured/tuned can affect the user's cognitive load when reading the display (i.e. time for the brain to process information) changing its behavior to improve our ML model.
-It is also potentially a new type of behavioral biometric that could descriminate a real human from an ML model used by the attackers.
+It is also potentially a new type of behavioral biometric that could discriminate a real human from an ML model used by the attackers.

 ### Potential Guarantee fund backed by reinsurance service

 Establishing a guarantee fund for individual and corporate users could be a sensible option given the level of security achieved by the system.

 With the multi-layer security system described earlier, it is easy to enable users to securely provide their mobile device forensic data in a simple manner to verify potential claims.

 ### Also some potential other improvements: